ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-02-17-unlocking-power-industrial-automation-java.md

 For example, manufacturers have access to ERPs that use advanced analytics to help decision makers create plans around various activities in the business.
 There are CRMs, programming solutions, and even GPS tracking alternatives.

-But the industry is heading towards a machine and an automation process that is much “smarter” by leveraging big data, advanced analytics, and the IoT.
+But the industry is heading towards a machine and an automation process that is much "smarter" by leveraging big data, advanced analytics, and the IoT.
 The goal is to create and connect embedded systems and smart production facilities to create a digital convergence between business, internal function and processes, and industry.

-A “smart factory” would allow organizations to do some really interesting things.
+A "smart factory" would allow organizations to do some really interesting things.
 For example, a motorcycle-manufacturer might be able to gather data from the health of machines, the demand for their products, and their capacity to determine how fast an automated guided vehicle (AVG) should move.

 Most organizations are operating at this level, yet.
 A majority of them are only able to collect data from machines in isolation.